Field Mag may receive a minor commission from purchases made via affiliate links.

-The 7 Best Portable Showers for Camping
+The 7 Best Camping Showers for Keeping Clean in Nature

 Nemo's Helio Pressure Shower is a collapsible, pump-operated shower that ranks at the top of our list because it’s versatile enough for any type of camper—whether you live in your van or are car camping at a state park for the weekend.
-Unlike a gravity shower, the Helio sits on the ground so you can use it in any environment, even fragile desert ecosystems like Joshua Tree National Park where you should avoid using tree branches as a shower hanger.
+Unlike a gravity shower, the Helio's water tank sits on the ground so you can use it in any environment, even fragile desert ecosystems like Joshua Tree National Park where you should avoid using tree branches as a shower hanger.
 All you have to do is pressurize the shower system with a foot pump and then you're ready to go with the hand-held sprayer, which supplies decent water pressure.
 For those that don’t need the large 22L capacity, NEMO offers a smaller 11L version, too.
 Both come with a carrying case for convenient packing.